BBaysinger/s2-experience-spokane-2018/README.md

 # What is this?

 This is a site created by Seven2 Interactive to get some publicty to bring talent into the agency.
-The project was abandoned after near completion, and it is possibly the only relevant project I can post source for publicly.
-It doesn't necessarily follow best practices, as for much of our deadline-driven projects we did not have that luxury.
-Also, a contributing developer was new to TypeScript and Angular.
-Anyhow, it shows that I can do Angular, and that I like to lint and do proper indenting. ;)
+The project was abandoned after near completion, and it is possibly the only Angular project I can post source for publicly.
+A contributing developer was new to TypeScript and Angular.
+This project is *extremely simple* compared to Angular work I did with Chalklabs.

 # S2es